-Matthew Read programme tutor for Conservation of Clocks at West Dean College has been at the Bowes Museum for 3 days to service the silver swan.
-The visitors to the museum have been able to see the swan partially dismantled and listen to Matthew talk about his work at 2pm daily instead of the swan performing.
+Matthew Read programme tutor for Conservation of Clocks at West Dean College has been at The Bowes Museum for 3 days to service the silver swan.
+The visitors to the Museum have been able to see the beautiful Silver Swan partially dismantled and listen to Matthew talk about his work at 2pm daily instead of the swan performing.
 This is the first time the swan automaton has been serviced since the major conservation project in 2008.
 The work on the swan is to refresh the oil on the bearings and check the condition of all the parts for damage caused by use.

 On close inspection only one bearing, from the water mechanism, was dry and showed sign of wear and this is a replacement piece from repairs that took place in the 1960’s rather than an original part of the mechanism.